Notifications

 Sending Telegram messages on the Stubber platform.

-- Unlimited number of bots can be set up
+- Unlimited number of bots can be created and configured

-- Ability to participate in and manage group chats
+- Bots can be added to and participate in group chats

 How does a Telegram Bot work?